meltano/meltano/docs/src/_cloud/concepts.md

 Schedules within Meltano Cloud map directly to schedules defined in `meltano.yml`.
 However, in Meltano Cloud, each schedule starts off disabled by default, and each schedule is enabled or disabled on a per-Deployment basis.
 For example: The Acme Data Project has a schedule named `daily-transforms` and two environments named `prod` and `staging` respectively.
 Upon onboarding to Meltano Cloud, the Acme team can choose to enable `daily-transforms` on the `prod` environment only.
 Alternatively, the Acme team can choose to enable the schedule for both environments or neither environment.
 Whenever changing the status on a schedule, the action to enable or disable the schedule is in the context of one specific [Deployed Environment](#meltano-cloud-deployments) and one specified schedule name.

+## Meltano Cloud Pipelines

+A Meltano Cloud pipeline is an execution of a schedule.
+Pipelines use different amount of credits depending on how frequently they are run.

+For more details on credits and pricing see the [Pricing FAQ](https://meltano.com/pricing/).